welel/dialog-chat-bot/README.md

 # 🏃 Quick Start

 1. **Install the Bot**: Choose between a local installation or using Docker.
 See the Installation section for detailed steps.
-2. **Interact with Your Bot**: Once the bot is up and running, open Telegram and start sending messages to your bot's Telegram handle.
+2. **Interact with Your Bot**: Once the bot is up and running, open Telegram and start sending messages to your bot.

 # 🏗️ Installation